Blue-Net-Reflections-LLC/voter-ai-chat/design/ga-residence-address-filter.md

   ```
 - All values should be uppercased for consistency.

-## Frontend Component Logic
+## Frontend Component Logic (`ResidenceAddressFilter.tsx`)

+- Manages a **list** of `AddressFilter` objects.
+- Provides an "Add Address Filter" button that triggers a popover (`components/ui/popover.tsx`) to confirm adding a new, empty filter object to the list.
+- Each `AddressFilter` object in the list is rendered as a separate UI block.
+- Within each block:
-- Each address part is an autocomplete/select field.
+    - Each address part is an autocomplete/select field (`ReactSelectAutocomplete`, `CitySelect`).
     - User must select from the list (no freeform input).
-- As the user selects a value in any field, the component fetches new options for all other fields, filtered by the current state.
+    - As the user selects a value in any field, the component fetches new options for *other fields within the same block*, filtered by the current state of *that specific block*.
+    - **City Field (`CitySelect`):**
+        - If no other fields *in that specific block* have values, list all available cities (sorted alphabetically).
+        - If other fields *in that block* have values, constrain the city list based on those values.
-- If a field has only one possible value, it is auto-selected and focus moves to the next logical field.
+    - If a field (excluding city) has only one possible value after filtering, it can optionally be auto-selected (TBD based on UX testing).
-- City is always a select, and if only one value remains, it is visually highlighted.
+    - If the city field has only one possible value after filtering, it should be visually highlighted but likely not auto-selected to avoid confusion.
     - All autocomplete lists are capped at 50 items.
-- If a user clears a field, dependent fields are reset as needed.
+    - If a user clears a field, dependent fields *within the same block* are cleared/reset.
+- Each filter block has a "Remove" button.
+- A "Clear All Address Filters" button removes all blocks.

 ## Error Handling and Performance